-My main hobby is photography—you can see some of my photos on Instagram.
-My other interests include cooking, math, classical music, particle physics, typography, urban planning, online privacy, and Epcot.
+My main hobby is photography—you can see some of my photos on my microblog or on Instagram.
+My projects page lists some of the software I’ve written in my spare time.
+My other interests include cooking, math, classical music, particle physics, typography, urban planning, online privacy, Star Trek, Star Wars, and Epcot.
 I also write here every once in a while.

 My name is pronounced /ˈbɛndʒəmɪn ˈɛʃəm/ (hover over the letters or see Wikipedia’s IPA guide).
-My pronouns are he and him.
+My pronouns are “he” and “him.”

 If you want to get in touch there’s an email link at the bottom of this page.